 Operating Expense Explained

-Having a clear picture of operating expenses, COGS and non-operating expenses is crucial to figuring out whether your business is profitable.
+Having a clear picture of OpEx, COGS and non-OpEx is crucial to figuring out whether your business is profitable.
 There is no hard-and-fast rule on the ideal percentage of operating costs relative to revenue.
 It will differ depending on the business model, industry and the business’s maturity.
 But as a general rule, keeping operating costs under control and selling more of your products or services creates more free cash flow for the business, which is a good thing.

 What Are Operational Activities?